 For instance, if you owed $4,000, a credit of $2,500 would shrink your bill to $1,500.
 Even better?
 Any refundable portion of a credit that exceeds what you owe goes straight to you.
 Students have two tax credit options to choose from: the American Opportunity Credit and the Lifetime Learning Credit.

 Option #1: American Opportunity Credit

-Whom it's for: Students can use this credit during the first 4 years of their post-secondary education (sorry, grad students—you probably won't qualify).
+Whom it's for: Students/parents can use this credit during the first 4 years of a post-secondary education (sorry, grad students—you probably won't qualify).
 In addition, eligible students must:

 - Not have a drug conviction.

-- Not have already claimed this credit or the former Hope Credit for 4 years.
+- Not have already claimed this credit or the former Hope Credit on four previous tax returns.

 - Be enrolled in at least half of a full workload for one academic period during the year.

 - Be a candidate for a degree, certificate, or other recognized educational credential.